top of page

 ABOUT

-Dina Kraft is a journalist based in Tel Aviv, she writes for The Christian Science Monitor and The Los Angeles Times where she reports on Israeli and Palestinian politics, culture and society.
+She has written from the region for over two decades for The New York Times, The Christian Science Monitor and The Los Angeles Times, reporting on Israeli and Palestinian politics, culture and society.

 Dina is a long-time foreign correspondent who began her overseas career in the Jerusalem bureau of The Associated Press.
 She was later posted to AP’s Johannesburg bureau where she covered southern Africa.
 She’s also reported from Senegal, Kenya, Pakistan, Jordan, Tunisia, Russia, and Ukraine